INT-NIT/DigLabTools/README.md

 *DigLabTools* is a collection of libraries with digital labbook functionalities.

 The main component of *DigLabTools* is the *RedCapBridge* module, a tool to facilitate the generation and standardization of [RedCap](https://projectredcap.org/) surveys.
-It permits the generation of surveys based on templates and provides a framework for assembly and customization and interaction with of template-based surveys.
+It permits the generation of surveys based on templates and provides a framework for reproducible assembly and customization of surveys.
+In addition it provides a simple command line interface to retrieve the collected data from the RedCap server.

 The main *RedCapBridge* features are: